 Greetings in the name of our crucified, risen, and reigning Lord and Savior Jesus Christ!
-Holy Cross Lutheran Church and Immanuel Lutheran Church are congregations of The Lutheran Church—Missouri Synod (LCMS).
-As such, membership at Holy Cross or Immanuel is based on your confession/agreement with the teachings of The Lutheran Church—Missouri Synod as drawn from the Holy Scriptures (The Bible) and the Book of Concord (The Lutheran Confessions).
-As a result, there are four ways to become a member of either Holy Cross or Immanuel:
+Holy Cross and Immanuel Lutheran Churches are member congregations of The Lutheran Church—Missouri Synod (LCMS).
+As such, membership at Holy Cross and Immanuel are based on your confession/agreement with the teachings of The Lutheran Church—Missouri Synod as drawn from the Holy Scriptures (The Bible) and the Book of Concord (The Lutheran Confessions).
+As a result, there are four ways to become a member of Holy Cross and Immanuel:

 - By Baptism: The Sacrament of Holy Baptism is for all people infants, children, or adults.
-(Matthew 28:19; Rom.
-3:23; 1 Timothy 2:4; 1 Peter 3:21) Children who have received the Sacrament of Holy Baptism at Holy Cross or Immanuel Lutheran Church are considered Baptized Members of Holy Cross or Immanuel who are under the spiritual care of the Pastor.
+(Matthew 28:19, Rom.
+3:23, 1 Tim.
+2:4, 1 Pet.
+3:21) Children who have received the Sacrament of Holy Baptism at Holy Cross and Immanuel Lutheran Church are considered Baptized Members of Holy Cross and Immanuel who are under the spiritual care of the Pastor.
 Adults who are not yet Baptized can contact the church office by email or by calling 701.538.4688 and enroll in Adult Instruction Class and receive the Sacrament of Holy Baptism.

 - By Confirmation: Baptized members of Holy Cross and Immanuel can go through a two year period of catechetical instruction in the Christian faith when the child desires the Sacrament of the Altar, is regular in attendance at the Divine Service, has memorized the six “Chief Parts” of Luther’s Small Catechism, and studies Scripture in Sunday School and/or other educational opportunities.
 At the end of this three year period, the youth may choose to undergo The Rite of Confirmation whereby they confess for themselves what their parents confessed for them at the time of their baptism.